perdian/flightlog/README.md

 When a new OAuth2 account is found the system will check the internal *whitelist* whether the email address of the new user is found in the whitelist.
 If that's the case then the new user will be added into the database and the authentication will succeed.

+There are two places where the whitelisted email address are stored:

-The whitelist itself is stored in the database table `registrationwhitelist` which simply contains an `email` column for the email to be whitelisted.
+One option is to use the database table `registrationwhitelist` which simply contains an `email` column for the email to be whitelisted.
 To add members to the whitelist you can perform the following simple SQL statement against the local database:

     INSERT INTO registrationwhitelist (email) VALUES ('theaddress@example.com');

+A second option (which is mainly designed for a personal installation without any open registration) is to add the whitelisted email addresses directly into the Spring configuration:

+    flightlog:
+      registration:
+        restricted: true
+        email-whitelist:
+          - "example@example.com"

 ### Detailed configuration: Google